yellow-min/yellow-min.github.io/_pages/about.md

 - **4-credit laboratory-based research course** compleeted at Wayne State University, United States\\
 *Jan.
 2016 - May.
 2016*\\
-**Advisor: Karen A. Beningo: Investigation of the impact of mechanical stimulation on cancer cell invasion.**
+**Advisor: Karen A. Beningo, Investigation of the impact of mechanical stimulation on cancer cell invasion.**

  - **Research Intern** at the Molecular Biology Laboratory, Department of Biotechnology, Pukyong National University \\
 *Jan.
 2016 - May.
 2016* \\
-**Advisor: Hyung Ho Lee: Construction of a recombinant protein of cathepsin B from <i>Eptatretus burgeri</i> and its enzymatic activity analysis**
+**Advisor: Hyung Ho Lee, Construction of a recombinant protein of cathepsin B from <i>Eptatretus burgeri</i> and its enzymatic activity analysis**